 What are the responsibilities of the employer of record in Greece?

 The Greek employer of record (EOR) has a set of responsibilities when it comes to hiring local workforce on behalf of a company.
+In the list below, our team of Greek lawyers has highlighted some of the main responsibilities:

 - taking care of selecting workforce as per the needs of the company;